 Are these successful lives?
 I think not.

-Gina Rinehart and Clive Palmer have made millions if not billions of dollars out of mining and exporting coal.
+Gina Rinehart and Clive Palmer have made millions if not billions of dollars out of mining and exporting coal at enormous cost to the climate of our shared planet.
 They have resisted the introduction of the renewable energy technology that will replace fossil fuelled energy and is needed if future generations are to have lives that are not greatly inferior to those enjoyed by my generation.
 They too will be recorded as some of the worst criminals of the era.

 None of these people have been living what I would call successful lives.